loures90/crud_cars/README.md

         npm run start

-Use Postman or other app to access the api.
+Use Postman or other app to access the API.

 #
 ## API